Oven-baked cubes of tofu coated with spicy peanut butter and sesame seeds are tasty protein bombs to add to salads or other meals on busy days.

 - Drain tofu on kitchen towels and cut into dice.

-- If using chipotle peanut butter, mix 3 tbsp of chipotle peanut butter with water and tamari in a mixing bowl.
+- If using chipotle peanut butter, mix 3 tablespoon of chipotle peanut butter with water and tamari in a mixing bowl.

-- If making your own chilli peanut butter, mix 3 tbsp crunchy peanut butter with smoked paprika, chilli flakes, liquid smoke (if using), water and tamari in a mixing bowl.
+- If making your own chilli peanut butter, mix 3 tablespoon crunchy peanut butter with smoked paprika, chilli flakes, liquid smoke (if using), water and tamari in a mixing bowl.

 - Stir tofu gently through the peanut butter until it is thickly coated.